 Traditional Research Areas

-The organic chemistry research area of the Department of Chemistry and Biochemistry at the University of California at Santa Barbara offers a nice mix of cutting edge research, student mentorship, and coursework on one of the most attractive campuses in the USA.
-It’s a friendly place where students can wander into faculty offices to ask questions.
-Nevertheless, it remains a center for cutting-edge research vigorously preparing students for future careers in organic chemistry.
-Ongoing research spans all the majorareas of organic chemistry and encompasses a variety of topics such as enzymatic processes, synthesis of biologically important natural products, new asymmetric methods, novel organometallic catalyst development and much more.
-We aim to continue to improve our department by recruiting the best students.
-Our department offers several intradepartmental awards to facilitate the research efforts of our most outstanding undergraduate and graduate students.
+The organic chemistry research area of the Department of Chemistry and Biochemistry at the University of California at Santa Barbara is a center for cutting-edge research vigorously preparing students for future careers in organic and bioorganic chemistry.
+Ongoing research spans all the major areas of organic chemistry and encompasses a variety of topics such as enzymatic processes, synthesis of biologically important natural products, new asymmetric methods, novel organometallic catalyst development, and much more.

 The inorganic chemistry research area of the Department of Chemistry and Biochemistry at the University of California at Santa Barbara performs cutting-edge research that spans the entire inorganic disipline.
 Ongoing research encompasses inorganic and organometallic synthesis, inorganic materials, mesoporous materials, nanomaterials, bioinorganic chemistry, surface chemistry, catalysis, and magnetism.
 These topics lie at the heart of energy science, making our division the front line in our quest to build a new energy economy.